jsong-dong/london-traffic/README.md

 # london-traffic
 Given a time-stamped record of traffic volume in London measured at 15-minute intervals, I experimented with the Pandas, Mathplotlib, and Numpy libraries to plot graphs that visualize how the date and time correlate with the traffic volume in London.
+Using the graphs, we can see that on average Fridays are less busy than other days of the week, and rush hours happen during 6AM-10AM and 4PM-7PM.